Skip to main content

 Adiabatic Process

-An adiabatic process is one in which no heat is exchanged with the surroundings.
-In such processes, any change in the internal energy of the gas is due solely to work done on or by the gas.
-For a monatomic gas undergoing adiabatic compression, the temperature increases as the volume decreases, but the specific heat at constant volume remains unchanged since it is a property of the gas itself.
+An adiabatic process is a thermodynamic process in which no heat is exchanged with the surroundings.
+In such processes, any change in internal energy is solely due to work done on or by the system.
+For a monatomic gas undergoing adiabatic compression, the temperature increases as the volume decreases, but the specific heat capacities remain constant, as they are properties of the gas itself.

 Recommended video: